BryndellTorio/online-profile/README.md

-# Profile Website
+# NOTES

-This will be used to showcase my expertise and key capabilities.
+    The main objective of this repository is to showcase my expertise and key capabilities.

-## Online career biography
+    Use this [link](https://bryndelltorio.github.io/online-profile/) to access the web page.